Sombody101/BashScriptManager/README.md

     Clickable icons and dialogs for improved UX

 Getting Started

-1. Navigate to the project directory
+1. Navigate to the Project Directory

 Before building or publishing, change to your project folder (where the .csproj file is located):